Running toilets can waste 200 gallons per day. This leakage is 25 times more than a leaking shower and four times more than a leaking faucet.

 To replace the flapper seal, disconnect the water from the main supply.
 Flush the toilet and dry out the remaining water in the bowl.
-Unhook the warped flapper and replace with a new one of the same type.
+Unhook the warped flapper and replace it with a new one of the same type.
 Installation instructions usually come with the package.
 Ensure the flapper seal covers the gap completely leaving no room for even a little slack.

 b.
 Fill Valve: A leaking fill valve will lead to a continual flow of water in your toilet.
 To determine the effectiveness of the fill valve, lift the float arm while the water is refilling the bowl after flushing.
 If the water continues flowing, then the fill valve is worn out and needs replacement.

 To replace the fill valve, turn off the water supply.
 Then flush the toilet and sponge the water that remains in the tank.
 Unscrew the locknuts after disconnecting the water supply.
-Remove the old fill valve and replace with a new one.
-Tighten the locknut with your hands ensure the water stops flowing.
+Remove the old fill valve and replace it with a new one.
+Tighten the locknut with your hands to ensure the water stops flowing.

 c.
 Corroded Handle: An old, corroded, or stiff handle will remain down for a while when you flush your toilet.
 If the handle continues to remain in that position, then water will run until the handle returns to its position.
 This problem is manageable by replacing the corroded handle or tightening the loose handle.